kartik4540/SRM_LAB_WEBSITE/README.md

 Instructors Page: Lists lab instructors along with their details.

-Lab Slot Booking: Allows users to view available slots and book time in the lab.
+Lab Slot Booking: This allows users to view available slots and book time in the lab.

 Schedule Page: Displays the lab’s schedule and available slots.